bubbleboix/CloudComputingfinalproject/README.md

 Power bi desktop application can do what the cloud does, just the sharing function needs an active internet connection.

 Suggestion for improvement:
-Make data cleaning possible and comparing of 2 or more attributes possible in the dashboard and work on making data upload a more pleasant experience.
+Make data cleaning possible and comparing of 2 or more attributes possible in the dashboard and work on making data upload a more pleasant experience and allow for cutting and slice function in the dashboard function by users so they can do their own filtering without the need to give them access to the database or report* add additional slice and dice for viewing guest/management.

 Credit:
 None the whole analyse was done first name and using the database unit as a guide line.